Home » Testing and Assessment » How To Avoid Negative Effects Of Tests On Students

 • “Were the instructions clear?” “

-• Do the test items cover what that been taught?
+• Do the test items cover what has been taught?

 • “Did I manage to create a non-threatening atmosphere?”

-These questions and others may be added to help the teacher to avoid any pitfalls next time.
+These questions and others be added to help the teacher avoid any pitfalls next time.

 Using Alternatives to Testing

-There are other alternatives that can be used instead of or alongside tests.
+Other alternatives can be used instead of or alongside tests such as:

-Teachers give grades for a number of assignments over a period of time.
+Teachers give grades for several assignments over some time.
 A final grade is decided on a combination of assignments.

-A student collects a number of assignments and projects and presents them in a file.
+A student collects several assignments and projects and presents them in a file.
 The file is then used as a basis for evaluation.

 The students evaluate themselves.
 The criteria must be carefully decided upon beforehand.

-The teacher gives an assessment of the learner for work done throughout the course including classroom contributions.
+The teacher assesses the learner for work done throughout the course, including classroom contributions.

 In Short